kumpelblase2/skrillax/docs/loot-tables.md

 ## Shipped defaults

-The server ships with `configs/loot/base.ron`, a conservative definition giving every ordinary monster death one guaranteed gold drop drawn from `levelgold.txt`.
+The server ships with `configs/loot/base.ron`, a conservative definition giving ordinary monster deaths one guaranteed gold drop when their level has an entry in `levelgold.txt`.
+Monsters at levels absent from that file drop no gold.
 Everything else is intentionally left to operators.
 Note that item code names depend on your `Media.pk2` version; verify codes against your own client before enabling additional pools.